 Many security threats for plugins are publicly listed online.
-So before you install something, take a minute to see if it’s already known that it has security risk.
-You can start by searching the WPScan Vulnerability Database, which is sponsored by Sucuri (you can also check your theme here too).
-Of course, you can always check this list for plugins you’re already running, too.
+So before you install something, take a minute to see if it's already known that it has a security risk.
+You can start by searching the WPScan Vulnerability Database, sponsored by Sucuri (you can check your theme here too).
+Of course, you can always check this list for plugins you're already running, too.

-It’s an ever growing list of plugins that have known vulnerabilities and is always changing.
+It's an ever-growing list of plugins that have known vulnerabilities that are constantly changing.

 If you find that the plugin you want to use is listed, check what version the alert was listed for.
-Has there been new versions release since then?
-If so, check the plugin’s version history to see if was fixed.
-On the official WordPress repository, you can see how long it’s been since the last update, as well as check the changelog:
+Has there been a new version release since then?
+If so, check the plugin's version history to see if it was fixed.
+On the official WordPress repository, you can see how long it's been since the last update, as well as check the changelog:

-And speaking of the last updated tidbit, stay away from plugins that haven’t been updated in a long time.
-It’s likely the developer has moved on to doing other things and isn’t keeping their plugin updated, which is not good for security.
-In fact, the official WordPress plugin directory will display a warning banner if a plugin hasn’t been updated in two years or more.
+And speaking of the last updated tidbit, stay away from plugins that haven't been updated in a long time.
+The developer has likely moved on to doing other things and isn't keeping their plugin updated, which is not suitable for security.
+The official WordPress plugin directory will display a warning banner if a plugin hasn't been updated in two years or more.

 Another good indication of whether a plugin is generally one that can be trusted is to look at how many installs it has.
-However, if it’s a newer plugin or one that hasn’t received much attention then obviously it may not have many active installs.
-But if, like WP Super Cache, has hundreds of thousands or millions of active installs then it’s probably a trusted plugin.
+However, suppose it's a newer plugin or one that hasn't received much attention.
+In that case, it may not have many active installs.
+But if WP Super Cache has hundreds of thousands or millions of active installs, then it's probably a trusted plugin.

 One last step you can take is to look at the support section and see how responsive the developer is when someone posts a problem.

-There’s a plugin out there for just about anything you can think of.
+There's a plugin out there for just about anything you can think of.
 Many of which are listed on the official WordPress plugin directory.
-But that’s definitely not the only place to find them.
-CodeCanyon has over 5,000 as of this writing, many membership sites have their own plugins and there are plenty of plugins only available from their developer’s sites.
+But that's not the only place to find them.
+CodeCanyon has over 5,000 as of this writing.
+Many membership sites have their plugins, and there are plenty of plugins only available from their developer's sites.

 Most developers aren't out to get you.
 But don't think there aren't some with shady intentions.
 Be careful and do your research on any plugin that you want to use, especially if they're solely available from the developer.

-One of the main things you should do if you’re using plugins is simply keep them updated.
+One of the main things you should do if you're using plugins is kept them updated.
 Updates often fix newly discovered security threats that are announced and posted online for everyone to see.
-And you can bet that would-be hackers aren’t ignoring the news and they know about these security threats.
+And you can bet that would-be hackers aren't ignoring the news, and they know about these security threats.

-We recommend using the auto-updates, but with one catch… that is to first make sure you always have current backups, so if something does break you can simply disable the plugin and restore your site.
+We recommend using the auto-updates, but with one catch… that is first to make sure you always have current backups.
+If something breaks, you can disable the plugin and restore your site.

-If you find out that you’re running a plugin with a vulnerability and there isn’t an update available that fixes it, it’s time to disable or delete it.
-This may be inconvenient if it’s something you rely on.
-But if you don’t, you’re deliberately putting your site at risk.
+Suppose you find out that you're running a plugin with a vulnerability.
+There isn't an update available that fixes it.
+It's time to disable or delete it.
+This may be inconvenient if it's something you rely on.
+But if you don't, you're deliberately putting your site at risk.
 Find another plugin or something else that will give you the same functionality.
-There’s really no way around it.
+There's no way around it.

-Now you have to decide whether to simply disable it and hope an update is released soon or completely delete and remove it.
-If you simply disable it, the plugin’s files are still there and hackers can likely still get to them.
+Now you have to decide whether to disable it and hope an update is released soon or entirely delete and remove it.
+If you disable it, the plugin's files are still there, and hackers can likely still get to them.